It's everything you wanted to know about Cricut Knife Blade. Use the links below for FAQs and help articles.

 Using Knife Blade requires a quick and painless calibration process before you can use your new tool.
 It's so easy you may not even need these step-by-step Knife Blade Calibration instructions.

 Knife Blade cut-time expectations

 Thicker materials require multiple cut-passes, which means that Knife Blade cuts take significantly more time than when cutting thinner materials with other blades.

 Knife Blade was designed to cut thicker and denser materials that cannot be easily or successfully cut with other blades.
 Make something amazing with these materials:

 When cutting with Knife Blade, Design Space will ask if you wish to add one more cut pass to get a complete cut.

-Some materials generate dust or debris while cutting that stick to the cutting mat.
+Some materials generate dust or debris while cutting that stick to the machine mat.
 To prolong the life of your mat adhesive, follow these simple steps.

-When you need to replace your blade, we've got simple instructions right here.
+When you need to replace your blade, we've got simple Knife Blade replacement instructions right here.

 My project stopped cutting and the Go button on my machine is flashing again.
 What do I do?